cran/timevis/README.md

 ![Basic timeline](inst/img/basic.png)

 Every item must have a `content` and a `start` variable.
-If the item is a range rather than a single point in time, you can supply an `end` as well. `id` is only required if you want to access or manipulate an item.
+If the item is a time range rather than a single point in time, you can supply an `end` as well. `id` is only required if you want to access or manipulate an item.

 There are more variables that can be used in the data.frame – they are all documented in the help file for `?timevis()` under the **Data format** section.

+By default, a timeline will show the current date as a red vertical line and will have zoom in/out buttons.
+You can supply many customization options to `timevis()` in order to get it just right (see `?timevis()` for details).

 <h2 id="advanced-examples">